Miss Puerto Rico: History

 This contest is considered the third most important female beauty event in the world.
 The Miss Puerto Rico pageant had the rights to this franchise from 1960 to 1997.
 Then, from 1998 to 2003, the Miss Puerto Rico Tourism pageant, led by Jorge Manrique, and later by former Miss Puerto Rico Tourism and Miss World Puerto Rico Tania Collazo.
 In 2004, the new Bellezas del Turismo (Tourism Beauties) pageant, also directed by Tania Collazo, obtained the rights until 2006.
 From 2007 to 2015, the firm Creative Options Inc. chaired by Fernando Oquendo Vega, was in charge of the franchise, which was directed for a while by Desireé Del Río De Jesús, Miss International Puerto Rico 2011.

-Currently, Nuestra Belleza Puerto Rico (Our Beauty Puerto Rico) organization chaired by Miguel R. Deliz has ownership of the franchise with Miss Supranational Puerto Rico, and Miss Grand Puerto Rico, and Miss Charm Puerto Rico.
+From 2016 to 2025, Nuestra Belleza Puerto Rico (Our Beauty Puerto Rico) organization chaired by Miguel R. Deliz owned the franchise alongside Miss Supranational Puerto Rico and Miss Grand Puerto Rico.
+Since 2026, the Miss International Puerto Rico franchise is owned by Joe Amhed, who also manages the Miss Earth, Miss Charm, Miss Global, and The Miss Globe franchises in Puerto Rico.